 Controls the assumption made by the linker that an input shared object might throw an exception.

+Note

+Not supported for AArch64 state.

 By default, exception tables are discarded if no code throws an exception.

 Use --force\so\throw to specify that all shared objects might throw an exception and so force the linker to keep the exception tables, regardless of whether the image can throw an exception or not.